Donald Trump Tweet Flagged For Claiming He Is ‘Immune’ And ‘Can’t Give’ Coronavirus

 He also said that he feels “fantastically.”

-However, the Alternative Press reported this week that it is still unclear how long someone remains immune after contracting the disease.
+However, the Associated Press reported this week that it is still unclear how long someone remains immune after contracting the disease.
 It appears that people have at least three months before they need to worry about getting sick again, and reinfection has been rare so far.

 It’s also unclear how long people are contagious and whether they can become reinfected with the virus without showing any symptoms.
 If so, they could possibly infect others without realizing that they are ill.